 The slump flow and compaction factor tests as discussed in earlier section have been conducted on base concrete mix C0F0 for reference.
-The performance of control concrete mix C20F0 has been found to be equivalent to that of base concrete mix C0F0 as inclusion of GCBA in place of PC has not deteriorated the workable nature.
-Similar findings have been noticed in previous studies in 20% of GCBA is added as cement addition in concrete mixes [12-14].
-Therefore, for the present investigation concrete mix C20F0 is considered as the control concrete mix for comparison with NVC mixes.
+The performance of control concrete mix C10F0 has been found to be equivalent to that of base concrete mix C0F0 as inclusion of GCBA in place of PC has not deteriorated the workable nature.
+Similar findings have been noticed in previous studies in 10% of GCBA is added as cement addition in concrete mixes [12-14].
+Therefore, for the present investigation concrete mix C10F0 is considered as the control concrete mix for comparison with NVC mixes.

-The NVC mixes having various substitutions of NFA with CBA (0, 25%, 50%, 75% and 100%) along with constant amount of GCBA (20%) with PC were tested for estimating workability by slump flow and compaction factor tests.
+The NVC mixes having various substitutions of NFA with CBA (0, 25%, 50%, 75% and 100%) along with constant amount of GCBA (10%) with PC were tested for estimating workability by slump flow and compaction factor tests.

-Compaction factor test the workable nature of NVC mixes containing CBA has been found to be identical to the trends as that of slump tests.
-The compaction factor of 0.87 and 0.81 for NVC mixes C20F25 and C20F50 has been noticed in contrast to compaction factor of 0.92 to that of the control NVC mix C20F0.
-Similarly, the compaction factor of 0.74 and 0.72 for NVC mixes C20F75 and C20F100 has been attained in relative to that of control NVC mix C20F0 as mentioned above.
 In general, with the incorporation of CBA in place of NFA in different proportions (0%, 25%, 50%, 75% and 100%) results in overall drop in workability of NVC mixes.
-However for the control NVC mix C20F0 the addition of 20% of GCBA resulted in increase in workability in comparison to base NVC mix C0F0.
-On comparing base mix C0F0 with control NVC mix C20F0 an increment of around 17% and 9% in slump and compaction factor tests have been noticed respectively (Fig.-2).
+However for the control NVC mix C10F0 the addition of 10% of GCBA resulted in increase in workability in comparison to base NVC mix

+C0F0.
+On comparing base mix C0F0 with control NVC mix C10F0 an increment of around 8% and 6% in slump and compaction factor tests have been noticed respectively (Fig.-2).

-Further, in case of slump flow test, for NVC mixes C20F25 and C20F50 the slump values have been noticed to be lower than that of control NVC mix C20F0 by around 10% and 25% respectively.
-Further, slump values of NVC mixes containing 75% and 100% of CBA in place NFA has been dropped maximum by 33% (for both) in relative to the control NVC mix C20F0.The similar findings have noticed for workability tests for various NVC mixes in which either GCBA [11-14] or CBA has been replaced with PC or NFA separately at different proportions [15-19].
-It has been examined from the noticed trends of workability tests that NVC mix C20F25 has been found to be comparable to that of control NVC mix C20F0 whereas the workability has been declined with regular increase of CBA as NFA (>25%).
-However, to achieve the required slump flow and compaction factors of NVC mixes made higher content of CBA (>25%) can be done by modifying the volume of superplasticizer.
+Further, in case of slump flow test, for NVC mixes C10F25 and C10F50 the slump values have been noticed to be lower than that of control NVC mix C10F0 by around 10% and 22% respectively.
+Further, slump values of NVC mixes containing 75% and 100% of CBA in place NFA has been dropped maximum by 36% (for both) in relative to the control NVC mix C10F0.
+Likewise, for compaction factor test the workable nature of NVC mixes containing CBA has been found to be identical to the trends as noticed for slump tests.
+The compaction factor of 0.84 and 0.77 for NVC mixes C10F25 and C10F50 has been noticed in contrast to compaction factor of 0.9 to that of the control NVC mix C10F0.
+Similarly, the compaction factor of 0.72 and 0.7 for NVC mixes C10F75 and C10F100 has been attained in relative to that of control NVC mix C10F0 as mentioned above.
+The similar findings have noticed for workability tests for various NVC mixes in which either GCBA [11-14] or CBA has been replaced with PC or NFA separately at different proportions [15-19].
+It has been examined from the noticed trends of workability tests that NVC mix C10F25 has been found to be comparable to that of control NVC mix C10F0 whereas the workability has been declined with regular increase of CBA as NFA (>25%).
+However, to achieve the required slump flow and compaction factors of NVC mixes made higher content of CBA (>25%) can be done by modifying the volume of SP.

-Figure 2 Slump value and Compaction factor results of NVC mixes.
+Figure 2 Slump value and Compaction factor results of NVC mixes